Generic Name: alendronate (a-LEN-droe-nate)

 - Follow the diet and exercise program given to you by your health care provider.
 Talk to your doctor about whether you should take a calcium and vitamin D supplement while you use alendronate solution.

 - Talk to your doctor about the use of weight-bearing exercises to help prevent weak bones.

 - Certain fractures of the thigh bone (femur) have been reported in patients using bisphosphonates.
 It is unknown if bisphosphonates contributed to the fractures.
 Contact your doctor right away if you experience hip, thigh, or groin pain.
 Discuss any questions or concerns with your doctor.

 - Alendronate solution may cause jawbone problems in some patients.
-Your risk may be greater if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infection).
+Your risk may be greater the longer you take alendronate solution or if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infection).
 Your risk may also be greater if you have certain dental procedures or you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
 Talk to your doctor about having a dental exam before you start to use alendronate solution.
 Ask your doctor any questions you may have about dental treatment while you use alendronate solution.